ocha-rosea/ipc-areas-topojson/README.md

 - Geometry content now mirrors the source analysis: every geometry type (points, lines, polygons, collections) is retained after sanitisation, and the TopoJSON loader handles point-heavy collections without sidecar formats.
 - The downloader defaults to the current assessment year; specify additional years with the `--years` flag when needed.
 - CDN URLs default to the next semantic git tag; set `CDN_RELEASE_TAG` to override.

+## Technical: Custom TopoJSON Builder

+### The Problem

+The Python `topojson` library (v1.7) has a bug with **arc sharing for adjacent polygons**.
+When polygons share edges, the library assigns incorrect arc indices, causing:

+- Broken arc chains where consecutive arcs don't connect end-to-end
+- GeometryCollections with invalid topology that fail to convert back to GeoJSON
+- `topo2geo` (from topojson-client) outputting null coordinates for affected features

+This manifested as features like "Gaalkacyo (1)" appearing to overlap the entire map when visualized, because the arc references pointed to wrong coordinates.

+### The Solution

+We implemented a custom `TopologyBuilder` class (`rosea_ipc_toolkit/topojson_builder.py`) that correctly handles arc sharing:

+1. **Two-pass algorithm**:
+   - First pass: Collect all vertices across all features and count occurrences to identify shared vertices
+   - Second pass: Build arcs, splitting rings at shared vertices to enable proper arc reuse

+2. **Correct arc sharing**: When two polygons share an edge, the same arc is referenced with opposite directions (positive index for forward, negative/bitwise-complement for reversed)

+3. **Full geometry support**: Handles Point, LineString, Polygon, MultiPolygon, and GeometryCollection geometries

+### Validation

+The custom builder produces valid TopoJSON that:

+- ✅ All arc chains form closed rings (first coordinate equals last)
+- ✅ Converts cleanly with `topo2geo` with zero null geometries
+- ✅ Tested against 4,500+ features from all IPC countries

 For IPC API issues contact the IPC Info team; for toolkit questions open a GitHub issue or review CLI logs.